ricardomaia/nuclei-template-generator-for-wordpress-plugins/README.md

-# Nuclei template generator for Wordpress plugins
+# Nuclei template generator for WordPress plugins

 This is a simple script to scrape WordPress plugins from the WordPress website and then use to generate Nuclei templates.